How Do You Calculate Future Medical Expenses in a Car Accident Case?

 In this situation, our clients who have suffered serious injuries requiring long-term medical care often ask us, “How will my future medical expenses be calculated in my car accident settlement?”

-In this article, we’ll review how future medical expenses are calculated in a car accident case, and why you should contact an experienced car accident lawyer if you’ve been injured due to someone else’s negligence.
+In this article, we’ll review how to calculate future medical expenses, and why you should contact an experienced car accident lawyer if you’ve been injured due to someone else’s negligence.

 What Are Future Medical Expenses?

-Future medical expenses stemming from a car accident can cover a wide variety of treatments and often depend on the type and severity of injuries caused by the other party’s negligence.
+Future medical expenses cover a wide variety of medical treatments and often depend on the severity of injuries sustained in an accident.

 These future medical costs can include: